 Price when reviewed: $399.00

 We tested this new smartwatch extensively during the daytime, nighttime, and even while working out.
-This article results from our unbiased opinion on the real value and benefits of a blood pressure smartwatch that may well change how you manage your blood pressure.
+This article results from our unbiased opinion on the value and benefits of a blood pressure smartwatch that may well change how you manage your blood pressure.

 What is the history behind the YHE smartwatch?